PengKevinZheng/JAVA-IO/README.md

 A. Streams

-byte oriented stream (8 bit)
+byte oriented stream (8 bit)；
-good for binary data such as a Java .class file good for "machine-oriented"
+good for binary data such as a Java .class file； good for "machine-oriented"；

 B. Readers/Writers

-char (utf-16) oriented stream (16 bit)
+char (utf-16) oriented stream (16 bit)；
-good for text such as a Java source good for "human-oriented" data
+good for text such as a Java source； good for "human-oriented" data；
-Buffered

-C. always useful unless proven otherwise

 For Streams:
    1. InputStream vs OutputStream